kuddai/blog/_posts/2017-9-26-conserved-complexity.md

 * _Can this equivalence set be generalised to approximate algorithms, trading data efficiency for accuracy?_

 <side>Via some sort of duality?</side>
-__Property 2__: The measure of complexity for a problem and its solution is the same.
+__Property 2__: The measure of complexity for a problem and an optimal solution is the same.

 $s \in S, p \in P, \mathcal C(s) = \mathcal C(p)$.